FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

     - "fd00:dead:beef::/64"

 cors:
-  allowed_origin: "https://knocker.fariszr.com"  # SECURITY: Set to your Knocker web webapp's origin if you are hosting your own.
+  allowed_origin: "https://knocker.fariszr.com"  # SECURITY: Set to your Knocker webapp's origin if you are hosting your own.

 security:
   always_allowed_ips: